When accepting a calendar invite from Google you might receive a DSN back, similar to the one shown below.

-This happens when your domain is DMARC protected ie. you are in reject mode.
-The reason why your replies are blocked is because when you accept the invitation using Google's response buttons and your response is sent back through Google’s servers.
+This happens when your domain is DMARC protected ie. you are in a policy of reject.
+The reason why your replies are blocked is because when you accept the invitation using Google's response buttons your response is sent back through Google’s servers.

 Google effectively sees an email with your domain in the From address but originating from their servers and rejects it because your DMARC policy says so.